Traceydh/Etch-A-Sketch/README.md

 - how callback functions operate
 - how to update page on Github after editing files

-Future improvement to game
-- implement color wheel so any color can be chosen
-- implement slider for grid size
-- only draw when clicked

 Check out the live demo [here](https://traceydh.github.io/Etch-A-Sketch/)